Mission

 Grant Pickering

-Chief Executive Officer, Director and Founder
+Chief Executive Officer, Director and Co-Founder

 Jeff Fairman

-Vice President of Research and Founder
+Vice President of Research and Co-Founder

 We are working to develop vaccines that improve upon those that are available or forge into new areas where prevention has not been possible.
 It’s more than incremental change.
-To me it’s a chance to markedly expand the role vaccines play in treating global health.
+To us, it’s a chance to markedly expand the role vaccines play in treating global health.

 Andrew Guggenhime